birajdiyora/Attendance-App/README.md

-# Attendance
+# Attendance App

-Attendance is a mobile application developed using Android Jetpack Compose and Kotlin, designed to help students track their attendance for various subjects efficiently.
+Attendance App is a mobile application developed using Android Jetpack Compose and Kotlin, designed to help students track their attendance for various subjects efficiently.

 ## Features: